TerryLaw535/TerryLaw535/README.md

 ### Hi there 👋
 My name is Weichen Yu.

-🔭 I currently study in University of Pennsylvania
+🔭 I‘m currently studying in University of Pennsylvania

 🌱 I’m currently learning Scientific Computing